-where TB represents trade balance, rE represents exchange rate, Y^ represents foreign income, HCEX represents household consumption expenditure, GCEX represents government consumption expenditure, DP represents domestic prices, MS represents money supply and AG represents the agriculture growth rate.
+where TB represents trade balance, rE represents exchange rate, Y^ represents foreign income, HCEX represents household consumption expenditure, GCEXrepresents government consumption expenditure, DP represents domestic prices, MSrepresents money supply and AG represents the agriculture growth rate.
 From equation 3.10 the explicit estimable econometric model can be expressed as:

-$lnTB \ \square \ \square \square \ \square_0 \qquad \qquad 1 lnrE \square \square_2 ln \ HCEX \ \square \square_3 lnGCEX \ \square \square_4 lnMS \ \square \square_5 lnY^ \ \square \square_6 AG \square \square_7 ln \ DP \square \square_t ...
-(3.11)$ logging i) enables the variables to be converted to the same unit of measurement and ii) minimizes heteroskedasticity in the model (Gujarati, 2004).
+$lnTB \square \square_0 \square \square_1 lnrE \square \square_2 ln HCEX \square \square_3 lnGCEX \square \square_4 lnMS \square \square_5 lnY^ \square \square_6 AG \square \square_7 ln DP \square \square_t...(3.11)$

-\square_i represents parameters to be estimated, t is the time period considered for the study, \square represents the Gaussian white noise and ln implies natural logarithm.
+\Box_i represents parameters to be estimated, t is the time period considered for the study, \Box represents the Gaussian white noise and ln implies natural logarithm.
 All other variables are as previously defined.

 Except for agriculture growth rate which is already computed in logarithmic form all other variables are logged as shown in equation 3.11.
-The series are logged due to the fact that
+The series are logged due to the fact that logging i) enables the variables to be converted to the same unit of measurement and ii) minimizes heteroskedasticity in the model (Gujarati, 2004).